Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 The modern method of auction works by combining estate agent-style marketing with a timed online bidding process.
 Here’s how it typically plays out:

-1. The property is listed with a guide price and a confidential reserve price (the minimum the seller will accept).
+1. The property is listed online with a guide price and reserve price.

-5. The buyer then has 28 days to exchange contracts, followed by another 28 days to complete the sale.
+5. The buyer usually has 28 days to exchange contracts.

 While both aim to speed up the selling process, the modern method of auction works quite differently from a traditional property auction.
 Here’s a quick side-by-side comparison: